ashutoshtiwari13/Code-Sleep-Kotlin/README.md

 Please help with a :star: if you like my work :bowtie:

 # Code-Sleep-Koltin #
-A repository of Android apps developed using Kotlin
+A Repository of Android apps developed using Kotlin

 ## App Preview ##
 ### Alarm manager App ###